inikishev/torchzero/docs/source/FAQ.rst

         opt.zero_grad()

 Some modules and optimizers in torchzero, particularly line-search methods and gradient approximation modules, require a closure function.
 This is similar to how :code:`torch.optim.LBFGS` works in PyTorch.
-In torchzero, the closure function for these optimizers needs to accept an argument (we'll call it backward, though the argument can have any name).
+In torchzero, closure needs to accept a boolean backward argument (though the argument can have any name).
 When :code:`backward=True`, the closure should zero out gradients using :code:`opt.zero_grad()`, and compute gradients using :code:`loss.backward()`.

 Here's how a training loop with a closure looks: